Clara Barton Parkway: Route description

-Clara Barton Parkway begins at an intersection with MacArthur Boulevard in Carderock.
-MacArthur Boulevard heads west toward Great Falls and the affluent community of Potomac.
-Clara Barton Parkway heads east as a two-lane highway that expands to a four-lane divided highway ahead of its diamond interchange with an access road to the Carderock Division of the Naval Surface Warfare Center to the north, which features the David Taylor Model Basin, and Carderock Recreation Area of the Chesapeake and Ohio (C&O) Canal to the south.
+The Clara Barton Parkway begins at an intersection with MacArthur Boulevard in Carderock.
+MacArthur Boulevard heads west toward Great Falls and the community of Potomac.
+The Clara Barton Parkway heads east as a two-lane surface road that becomes a four-lane freeway ahead of its diamond interchange with an access road to the Carderock Division of the Naval Surface Warfare Center to the north, which features the David Taylor Model Basin, and Carderock Recreation Area of the Chesapeake and Ohio (C&O) Canal to the south.
 East of the naval lab, the two roadways split for the parkway's six-ramp interchange with I-495 (Capital Beltway).
-There is no direct access from westbound Clara Barton Parkway to northbound I-495 or from southbound I-495 to the eastbound parkway.
+There is no direct access from the Clara Barton Parkway westbound to I-495 north or from I-495 south to the parkway eastbound.
 The parkway roadways come together in Cabin John just west of parking areas accessible from the eastbound direction to C&O Canal Lock 10 and C&O Canal Lock 8 and River Center.
 Access to Cabin John is provided by a diamond interchange to a road connecting the parkway with MacArthur Boulevard in that community.

-Clara Barton Parkway reduces to one lane eastbound as it crosses Cabin John Creek and meets Cabin John Parkway at a partial interchange featuring ramps from westbound Clara Barton Parkway to northbound Cabin John Parkway and from Cabin John Parkway to eastbound Clara Barton Parkway, which becomes two lanes again.
+The Clara Barton Parkway reduces to one lane eastbound as it crosses Cabin John Creek and meets the Cabin John Parkway at a partial interchange featuring ramps from the Clara Barton Parkway westbound to the Cabin John Parkway and from the Cabin John Parkway to the Clara Barton Parkway eastbound, which becomes two lanes again.
 At this point, the parkway passes in front of the historic Union Arch Bridge which spans the creek and carries the Washington Aqueduct and MacArthur Boulevard.
 The parkway continues east to its final interchange, which provides access to MacArthur Boulevard in Glen Echo, the location of Glen Echo Park and Clara Barton National Historic Site.
 The interchange features a U-turn ramp from the eastbound direction to the westbound lanes of the parkway, a tight right-turn ramp from the access road to westbound Clara Barton Parkway, and an unused bridge over the westbound direction.
 There is no access from MacArthur Boulevard to the eastbound parkway.